carohauta/oma-helen-cli/README.md

 | get_contract_transfer_base_price | Get the monthly transfer base price (eur) from your contract.
 Note that if Helen is not your transfer company, this returns 0.0 |
 | get_all_delivery_sites | Get all delivery sites across your active contracts |
 | select_delivery_site | Selects a delivery site by id for the CLI to use.
 Useful if you have multiple contracts with Helen.
 Use `get_all_delivery_sites` to find out all your delivery sites.
 After selecting a delivery site, all measurements and other requested data will be about the selected delivery site. |

+### Installing from sources and running the project for local development

+First clone this repo.

+Use virtual env to keep the project isolated.
+Developed using Python 3.9.9

+1. In the project root folder run `python -m venv .venv`
+2. Activate the venv with `source .venv/bin/activate`
+3. Install requirements `pip install -r requirements.txt`
+4. Launch the CLI as a python module `python -m helenservice.cli`
+5. Enter your username and password as they are prompted
+6. Type `?` into the CLI prompt to see all available functions

+Deactivate venv when not needed: `deactivate`